Chapter 2. File System Structure and Maintenance

 /mnt/directory is reserved for temporarily mounted file systems, such as NFS file system mounts.
 For all removable storage media, use the

 /media/directory.
-Automatically detected removable media will be mounted in the
+Automatically detected removable media is mounted in the

 /mntdirectory must not be used by installation programs.